NOW OPEN in the Booth-Wilkinson Gallery at the Detroit Historical Museum

-Detroit 67: Perspectives has been developed in close collaboration with numerous scholars and subject matter experts.
+Detroit 67: Perspectives was developed in close collaboration with numerous scholars and subject matter experts.
 In addition to core cultural and non-profit partners like the Charles H. Wright Museum of African American History, New Detroit, and the Michigan Roundtable for Diversity and Inclusion, we have enlisted noted academicians, authors, and community leaders to help guide our effort.

 To enrich the context of the exhibition, a companion book with essays on topics related to race relations in Detroit over the past 300 years is available from Wayne State University Press.

 View an archive of other public exhibitions that took place in our Midtown Detroit neighborhood during 2017.